-I’ve been involved in personal growth and spirituality for over twenty years—studying, experiencing, and (sometimes) teaching a wide variety of paths and practices.
+I’ve been involved in personal growth and spirituality for over 25 years—studying, experiencing, and (sometimes) teaching a wide variety of paths and practices.

 My B.A. in Religious Studies from Vassar College included classes in the U.S. and India, where I spent almost a year traveling, studying, and visiting holy sites and ashrams.
 (Yes, including the one from Eat Pray Love.
 Yes, I got up to chant at 4 a.m.
 No, I didn’t convert or become a disciple.
 But, yes, it did broaden my appreciation for different spiritual paths.)

-For the past decade, I’ve combined my interest in spirituality with my love of writing—authoring books, journals, screenplays, an ecourse, and now a blog!
-I’ve taken classes in Fiction, Nonfiction, and Screenwriting, and received an M.F.A. in Creative Writing from Mills College in 2009.
+For the past decade, I’ve combined my interest in spirituality with my love of writing—authoring books, journals, screenplays, ecourses, and now a blog!
+I’ve taken classes in Fiction, Nonfiction, and Screenwriting; and I received an M.F.A. in Creative Writing from Mills College in 2009.

-When I’m not writing (or reading), I enjoy spending time with Jodi and the furry kids, obsessing about the NY Yankees way more than is healthy, and listening to/playing music.
+When I’m not writing (or reading), I enjoy spending time with Jodi and our sweet kitty, Biddle, obsessing about the NY Yankees way more than is healthy, and listening to/playing music.
 (I have a weird “parlor trick” where if you give me the names of two singers or bands, I can usually play a song by one in the style of the other.
-Maybe I’ll start a YouTube channel one day–for the benefit of anyone with a silly streak and too much time on their hands.)
+I’ve uploaded a few examples onto YouTube [which you can find by searching “crossies by Dan Teck“].
+Although they have yet to go viral, I’m having fun…and hopefully providing a laugh to the occasional viewer with a silly streak and too much time on their hands.)

 I’m so grateful that I get to share this space with you, and I’m so glad that you’re here to join in the fun!